seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 list that walks through it is not a narrow exception**, and the band was never a brake on it — it was a brake on the target, standing in front of a different failure by accident.

-**What a range market produces instead is `СОЗРЕВАЕТ`** — for each coin, the price at which it WOULD become a trade, with the chance of that price arriving inside the window (§4).
-That is the honest product of a market with no direction, and it is the one section whose seven-day number means something: measured 04.09 it read 71–74 % on three items while the target probabilities on the same page read 0.4 %. **That price exists only where §4's anchor test finds every gate open AT it, the coin's own regime included** — and a range coin's regime at a price just beyond its own day is still range, so on most days a range coin produces nothing and the section prints «Нет достойных кандидатов.» rather than a fade dressed as a trigger.
-The side of any item is the trend its own regime shows at its trigger; none is taken from the ratio or from a score. **Measured 18.09:**
+**What a range coin produces instead is the price at which it WOULD become a trade — and only where a dated event names the side** (§4).
+A range coin's regime at a price just beyond its own day is still range, so without an event it produces nothing, which is the honest product of a coin with no direction; with one, its `СОЗРЕВАЕТ` item stands at the price where its own regime admits the event's side and every gate passes there, or the event prints in `# КАТАЛИЗАТОРЫ` with that price.
+The side of any item is the trend its own regime shows at its anchor; none is taken from the ratio or from a score. **Measured 18.09:**
 RENDER, ALGO and TRX were printed short 0.8–2.3 % above a list that had risen 8 % in a day, each still in its own range at its trigger (`eff` −0.302, −0.143 and +0.464 by the run's own inversion).